This post may contain affiliate links. Please read our disclosure policy.

 – Jane

-I’ve always loved the simplicity and charm of a classic pound cake.
-Originally made with a pound each of butter, sugar, eggs, and flour, it was meant to feed a crowd—but I wanted to create a version that feels just as special, but made for one or two.
+I’ve always had a soft spot for the simplicity and charm of a classic pound cake.
+Traditionally, it’s made with a pound each of butter, sugar, eggs, and flour and meant to serve a crowd.
+I wanted to create a version that feels just as special, keeps that same buttery texture and rich flavor, but is perfect for one or two.

 Looking for more mini cake recipes?
-Try our mini devil’s food cake, mini hummingbird cake, small Texas sheet cake, mini spice cake, or mini red velvet cake.
-Each is perfectly sized to satisfy your cake cravings.
+Try my mini devil’s food cake, mini hummingbird cake, small Texas sheet cake, mini spice cake, or mini red velvet cake.
+Each one is perfectly sized to satisfy your cake cravings.

 Ingredients